Guilty by Suspicion: Reception

 The film opened to positive reviews and earned praise for Robert De Niro's performance.

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars out of four, and wrote that the film "teaches a lesson we are always in danger of forgetting: that the greatest service we can do our country is to be true to our conscience".

 On Rotten Tomatoes, it holds a rating of 65% from 20 reviews.
+Metacritic gave the film a weighted average score of 64 out of 100, based on 23 critics, indicating "generally favorable" reviews.

+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.